-Writing a higher education cover letter using these expert tips will help you secure an interview and top job offer in a competitive job market.
+Writing a higher education cover letter using these expert tips will help you secure an interview and a top job offer in a competitive job market.
 Whether you are applying to become the next Dean of Students, Campus Coordinator, Director of Alumni Relations, College Adjunct Instructor, or University Professor, ensure you are the individual getting an interview and that dream job.

 When reviewing job postings, you will discover the advert could request a cover letter, application letter, letter of intent, or letter of introduction.
-These are just different ways to refer to the letter they expect to see accompany the resume or CV.
+These are just different ways to refer to the letter they expect to see accompanying the resume or CV.
 Implement these tried and true higher education cover letter writing tips to showcase your best value.

 Top Higher Education Cover Letter Writing Tips